Photography by Mark Beckersponsors

 Getting to Elkhart Lake

-Enter at Gate 6 off of Highway 67 (north side of the track).
-Drive South on the entrance drive, and make a right turn (West) at the intersection to park (see Road America Track Map, below).
+If arriving before 6:30 PM, enter at the Main Gate off of Highway 67 (north side of the track).
+If arriving after 6:30 PM, enter at Gate 6.
+Drive South on the entrance drive, and make a LEFT turn (East) at the intersection to park (please download the Road America Track Map, below).
+Road America is a very large facility and it's easy to get lost without a map!

-Check in at tour de Road America Booth
+Check in at tour de Road America Ride Booth

 Please bring copies of your registration and jersey purchase receipts and any donations you have collected.